kiwitcms/enterprise/README.md

 Customization
 -------------

+- `libs.d/` may contain additional Python modules.
+These will be installed under `tcms.libs` inside the Docker image;
-The local directory `requirements.d` may contain text files listing additional pip packages.
+- `requirements.d/` may contain text files listing additional pip packages.
   These will be installed when rebuilding the docker image.
-To avoid git conflicts you should place extra packages in a separate file with the `.txt` extension!
+To avoid git git conflicts you should place extra packages in a separate file with the `.txt` extension!

-The local file `product.py` is mounted inside the running Docker container.
+- `product.py` is mounted inside the running Docker container.
 You can add any site-specific settings to this file.

 **IMPORTANT**